Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Introduction

-Here we consider linear and nonlinear response functions in a class of multilevel nonadiabatic model systems defined as follows.
-The vibrational degrees of freedom are described by harmonic oscillators, which undergo a different displacement for each of the electronic diabatic states.
-The Hamiltonian also includes terms that coherently couple pairs of diabatic states, thus introducing nonadiabaticity.
 The linear response functions are identified (up to a prefactor) with specific propagators, which are computed in three steps.
-First, the propagators are expanded in a Dyson series with respect to the nonadiabatic component of the Hamiltonian: each term in the series thus corresponds to a given number of transitions between the diabatic electronic states.
-For given number of transition and values of these transition times, the propagator can be formally (though not physically) identified with the adiabatic response functions, whose analytical expressions have been derived in Ref. \onlinecite{Quintela2022a} within a coherent state approach.
+First, the propagators are expanded in a Dyson series with respect to the non-adiabatic component of the Hamiltonian: each term in the series thus corresponds to a given number of transitions between the diabatic electronic states.
+For given number of transition and for given values of these transition times, the propagator can be formally (though not physically) identified with the adiabatic response functions, whose analytical expressions have been derived in Ref. \onlinecite{Quintela2022a} within a coherent state approach.
 After performing the Taylor expansion of such response function with respect to the relevant displacement, we integrate with respect to the interaction times, and obtain simple analytical expressions for each of the contributions.
 Third-order response functions are then derived, after decomposing them into the product of three propagators.
-The generalization to the case of more complex models or higher-order response functions is conceptually straightforward and is briefly discussed in the final part.

 The paper is organized as follows.
 In Section II we define the model systems to which the approach is applied.
 Section III contains the main results, namely the expressions of the single- and multiple-time propagators, and the corresponding (linear and nonlinear) response functions.
 Section IV contains the main steps in the formal derivation of the above results.
 Finally, we draw the conclusions in Section V.